IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 BinaryInvestment   Binary line/circuit investment decision                                                       Yes/No
 =================  ============================================================================================  ======

-Depending on the voltage lines are plotted with different colors (blue > 700 kV, orange between 500 and 700 kV, red between 350 and 500 kV, green between 200 and 350 kV, and orange below 200 kV.
+Depending on the voltage lines are plotted with different colors (blue > 700 kV, orange between 500 and 700 kV, red between 350 and 500 kV, green between 200 and 350 kV, and orange < 200 kV).

 If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.